Vis4PandEmRes/Vis4PandEmRes.github.io/_pages/cfp.markdown

 <hr>

-<h3>Submission Types and Criteria</h3>
+<h3>Submission Types</h3>

 <p>The workshop will be open to all IEEE VIS attendees.
 The workshop will solicit two types of contributions:</p>
 <ul>
-	<li>Paper — Authors may submit a technical paper on a piece of work that has not been previously published, and optionally, an accompanying bulletin video.
+	<li>Paper — Authors may submit a technical paper on a piece of work that has not been previously published, and optionally, an accompanying bulletin video (same as the bulletin video below but without a summary document).
 The length of a paper is 4-6 pages.
 The paper will undergo a review process with a technical depth and rigor appropriate for VIS workshop papers.
 Accepted papers will be published in IEEE Xplore and are to be presented during the workshop.</li>
 	<li>Bulletin — Authors are required to submit a short video to share their work and experience together with a summary document of up to 2 pages maximum.
 The videos of accepted bulletin submissions, as well as optional videos of accepted papers, will be combined to an archive of videos documenting the contributions to COVID-19 responses.
 Like abstracts or posters, bulletins are not considered research papers.
 Because we aim to compile a comprehensive record as specified in (b1), the works suitable to be reported in bulletins include:</li>
 	<ul>
 		<li>A piece of work has already been published, and the authors wish to keep a record in the community archive.</li>